camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 </TabItem>
 <TabItem value="deploy" label="Deploy Camunda 8">

-The last step is to deploy Camunda 8 to both its regions, for which we chose London as region 0 and Paris as region 1.
-As mentioned, you may choose a different release name and should ensure you have adjusted your `base-values.yml` to consider this.
+The last step is to deploy Camunda 8 to both its regions, for which we chose London as `Region 0` and Paris as `Region 1`.
+As mentioned, you may choose a different release name and should ensure you have adjusted your `base-values.yml` to consider this:

 ```bash
 helm install camunda camunda/camunda-platform \